SPDR Dow Jones Industrial Average ETF

 SPDR Dow Jones Industrial Average ETF (DIA) is in a mixed position

 SPDR Dow Jones Industrial Average ETF (DIA) is in a mixed position.
 Some indicators are above average, others below, but nothing is at an extreme that demands attention.
-For reference: Flow Score 84/100, Trend & Momentum Score 70/100.
+Price is currently near a structural support zone at $488 -- $497, 4% below current levels.
+For reference: Flow Score 80/100, Trend & Momentum Score 77/100.

 Market Positioning